freenas/freenas-docs/userguide/storage.rst

-After a dataset is created, you can click on that dataset and select :guilabel:`Create Dataset`, thus creating a nested dataset, or a dataset within a dataset.
-A zvol can also be created within a dataset.
+After a dataset is created, you can click on that dataset and select the following actions from its 3-dot icon:

-When creating datasets, double-check that you are using the :guilabel:`Create Dataset` option for the intended pool or dataset.
-If you get confused when creating a dataset on a pool, click all existing datasets to close them.
-The remaining :guilabel:`Create Dataset` will be for the pool.
+**Add Dataset:** create a nested dataset, or a dataset within a dataset.

+**Add Zvol:** add a zvol to the dataset.
+Refer to :ref:`Adding Zvols` for more information about zvols.

+**Edit Options:** edit the pool properties described in :numref:`Table %s <zfs_create_dataset>`.
+Note that the :guilabel:`Dataset Name`, :guilabel:`Case Sensitivity`, and :guilabel:`Record Size` are read-only as they cannot be edited after dataset creation.

+**Edit Permissions:** refer to :ref:`Change Permissions` for more information about permissions.

+**Delete Dataset:** clicking this option will popup a warning as a reminder that this irreversible action will also delete all snapshots for the dataset.
+Check the :guilabel:`Confirm` box then the :guilabel:`Ok` button to destroy the dataset and all of its contents.

 **Create Snapshot:** create a one-time snapshot.
 To schedule the regular creation of snapshots, instead use